 5. Building Orientation.
-Buildings incorporating drive-thru facilities shall be orient toward the street, as exemplified in Figure 5.03-1 (Street-Oriented Example Site Plan), bottom right corner of this page.
+Buildings incorporating drive-thru facilities shall be orient toward the street, as exemplified in Figure 5.03-1 (Street-Oriented Example Site Plan), top right.

 6. Access.
 Each developed site shall not have more than one drive approach per street frontage.
 Drive-thru ingress and egress aisles shall not take direct access from a public street or thoroughfare, but instead shall take access from a parking area or on-site drive aisle, as exemplified by Figure 5.03-1 (Street-Oriented Example Site Plan).